vikshiv/mumemto/README.md

 The merge script automatically detects which type of merging is possible and creates an output using `out_prefix` which is identical to if Mumemto was run on the union of the input partitions.

 > [!NOTE]
 >  Merging is currently limited to strict multi-MUMs.
-However, partial multi-MUMs for local paritions can be found using string-based merging incrementally.
+However, partial multi-MUMs for local partitions can be found using string-based merging incrementally.

 > [!TIP]
 > Using either merge mode enables a dynamic updating of multi-MUMs.
 You can incrementally add assemblies as the pangenome grows and update the global set of multi-MUMs across the collection.